Castlevania III: Dracula's Curse: Development and release

 Besides the different title, Akumajō Densetsu, the Japanese version has several other differences.
-It contains a specialized "VRC6" coprocessor chip.
+It contains a specialized VRC6 coprocessor chip.
 The game's audio programmer, Hidenori Maezawa, assisted in the chip's creation.
 This chip added two extra pulse wave channels and a saw wave channel to the system's initial set of five sound channels.
 The majority of the music combines the channels to imitate the sound of a synthesized string section.
 Western versions of the NES did not have the ability to support external sound chips, so the North American release replaced the VRC6 with Nintendo's Memory Management Controller 5 (MMC5).
-The MMC5 chip's sound channels cannot be used with the NES, and the game's music had to be changed by Yoshinori Sasaki to comply with the NES's standard five channels.
+The game's music had to be changed by Yoshinori Sasaki to comply with the NES's standard five channels.
 Akumajō Dracula Famicom Best was a soundtrack album that included the Famicom version of the game's original music.

 In the Japanese version, instead of using a stabbing dagger, Grant throws daggers as his main attack.
 Some enemies do less damage in the Japanese version, and had their sprites changed for the Western releases.
 Some instances of nudity on the enemies were censored, and religious iconography was pared down.
 The Japanese version has slightly different backgrounds in many stages, and has special effects not seen in the North American and European releases.

 The North American and PAL versions have several hidden features that can be accessed by entering a certain name for the player, which include starting the game with 10 lives (by entering the name "HELP ME"), the option to start the game with any of the three spirit partners, and to access the second, more difficult quest.
 These features are not present in the Japanese version.

-Castlevania III was the first game in the series to have different packaging artwork outside Japan, painted by Tom Dubois using alkyd paints.
-It was inspired by Ray Harryhausen.
-Dubois would go on to design the North American packaging for Super Castlevania IV, Castlevania II: Belmont's Revenge and Castlevania: Bloodlines.

-It was released in Japan on December 22, 1989, in North America on September 1, 1990, and in Europe on December 10, 1992.
+It was released in Japan on December 22, 1989, in North America on September 19, 1990, and in Europe on May 1992.
 The game also received a Windows release on November 16, 2002.
+The North American packaging artwork was painted by Tom Dubois, who stated that he was inspired by animator Ray Harryhausen's works.

 It was released on the Wii Virtual Console in the PAL regions on October 31, 2008, in North America on January 12, 2009 and in Japan on April 21, 2009.
-It was released on the Nintendo 3DS Virtual Console in the PAL regions on April 17, 2014 and in North America on June 26, 2014.
+It was released on the Nintendo 3DS Virtual Console in the PAL regions on April 17, 2014 and in North America on June 24, 2014.
 It was released on the Wii U Virtual Console in Japan on April 16, 2014, in North America on June 26, 2014 and in the PAL regions on September 4, 2014.